 With escalating cybersecurity threats, it pays to have a mobility management solution in place.
 According to Gartner, 50% of public Wi-Fi networks are not legally compliant and are vulnerable to attack.
 So, imagine an employee is targeted for a man-in-the-middle attack on a mobile device.
 The hacker uploads a zero-day virus through a vulnerability in your systems which takes down your CRM, invoicing and many other critical business systems.
 Your people are offline and every minute is costing you money.

 But not if your continuity plan included managed mobility.
 With mobile threat management and remediation failover to backup systems is ensured, and even prevents the zero-day code vulnerability upload in the first place.

 Managed Mobility for Continuity

 Effective enterprise mobility management will keep your team operational during an emergency.
-With an increasing reliance on mobility in business, and ever increasing numbers of devices, it can be a real challenge managing the growing number of mobile endpoints in-house – which is one reason why more organisations are outsourcing their mobility to a managed mobility service provider.
+With an increasing reliance on mobility in business, and ever-increasing numbers of devices, it can be a real challenge to manage the growing number of mobile endpoints.
+It’s a major reason why more organisations are outsourcing their mobility to a managed mobility service provider.